 A tapered mummy bag will be lighter than an otherwise equivalent (semi-)rectangular bag.
-All of the sleeping bags we have recommended in this list are tapered mummy bags.
+Tapered bags are also better at retaining warmth because there is less space for air pockets around your body.
+All of the sleeping bags we have recommended in this list are tapered bags.

 A backpacking quilt will generally be lighter than a fully-enclosed sleeping bag and can also be more versatile.
 We generally prefer using a backpacking quilt over a sleeping bag in temperatures above freezing (32°F / 0°C).

-Consider going with a hoodless sleeping bag — as well as providing weight savings they can be more comfortable for front or side sleepers.
+Consider going with a hoodless sleeping bag like those manufactured by Zpacks and Enlightened Equipment.
+As well as providing weight savings they can be more comfortable for front or side sleepers.
 Personally I hate sleeping bag hoods, except in the coldest weather.
 I much prefer to use a backpacking quilt or hoodless sleeping bag.
-I then use a backpacking pillow or Therm-a-Rest sheet to protect my face from the sticky sleeping pad and wear a fleece hat if it gets cold.
+I then use a pillow or Therm-a-Rest sheet to protect my face from a sticky sleeping pad and wear a fleece hat if it gets cold.